se4ai/se4ai.github.io/about-motivation.md

 ## Quiz

-In this page,  find two technical terms; e.g. the CART data miner, e.g. the NSGA-II optimier or e.g. the Z3 theorem prover.

-Find papers in the recent SE literature that have used that term.
+Find papers in the recent SE literature that use:

+- TERMS=  "software engineering and data mining"
+- TERMS=  "software engineering and optimization"
+- TERMS=  "software engineering and prover"

 Method1: see if you can find your term in  [this paper](https://arxiv.org/pdf/1812.01550.pdf).
 If so, use references from this